 Advanced prostate cancer can cause symptoms in the areas it has spread to.
 External beam radiotherapy can help control these symptoms by slowing the growth of the cancer in those areas.
 You may hear this called palliative radiotherapy.

 For example, radiotherapy is an effective way of relieving pain caused by prostate cancer that has spread to the bones.

 You might hear cancer that has spread to the bones described as bone secondaries, bone metastases or bone mets.
 This isn’t the same as bone cancer, which starts in the bones.
 Most men who have external beam radiotherapy for bone pain get some pain relief from it.

 External beam radiotherapy can also treat prostate cancer that’s spread to the lymph nodes and can help with other symptoms of advanced prostate cancer, such as blood in the urine, bowel problems or kidney problems.
 It can also be used to treat an emergency condition called metastatic spinal cord compression (MSCC).

-Other treatments that may help to manage symptoms include pain-relieving drugs and treatments for the cancer itself, such as hormone therapy or chemotherapy.
+- treatments for the cancer itself, such as hormone therapy or chemotherapy.

 The advantages and disadvantages of radiotherapy depend on your general health, previous treatment and how far your cancer has spread.
 What may be important to one person might be less important to someone else.
 Talk to your doctor, radiographer or nurse about your own situation.